 Are apple pips bad?

 The pips in an apple core are bad, they contain cyanide but don’t panic.
-If you swallow the odd one or two, they are unlikely to affect you at all.
-The hard casing around the seed is too tough for your digestion to have an impact enough to release anything.
-They will just pass straight through.
+If you swallow the odd apple pip, they are unlikely to affect you at all.
+The hard casing around an apple pip is too tough for your digestion to have an impact enough to release anything.
+Apple pips will just pass straight through.

 If you happened to chew the pip and release anything, the dose of cyanide will be so small that your digestive system and your ability to expel toxins, will remove it.